GSA-TTS/FAC/docs/architecture/decisions/0023-store-submission-data-as-json.md

 ## Context

 We need to store the data that users submit as part of their Single Audit Checklist packages.
-The storage mechanism needs to accomodate the following:
+The storage mechanism needs to accommodate the following:
 - The Single Audit Checklist schema can (and in fact does) change over time.
 These changes include the addition of new fields, the removal of deprecated fields, and adjustments to the field validation logic.
 - The FAC needs to maintain the ability to accept and validate backdated submissions, using the schema and validation logic for the submission year (i.e. not the most recent schema/validation version).
 - Users can choose to submit their audit package through a web form or by uploading an Excel file.